fgl27/fgl27/README.md

 An app to display a toast when a Turbo Charger is connected

 **[iSu app](https://github.com/fgl27/isu)** (Android app)<br>
-A app help users to pass safety net verification
+A app to help users to pass safety net verification

 **[BHB27 - Kernel Adiutor Mod for quark app (BHB27-Kernel complementary app)](https://github.com/fgl27/KA27/wiki)** (Android app)<br>
 A Mod version of KernelAdiutor, an application which manages kernel parameters